How do you fight back when the odds are racked against you?

 Scott Dinsmore was a legend at 33.
 Founder of the aptly named Live Your Legend, he inspired others to live their life to the absolute fullest and was the epitome of all that he advocated.
 And then a freak accident while climbing Mount Kilimanjaro left his wife, Chelsea to deal not only with her initial shock (she had been climbing with him) but also a long future without the man she adored.

 Amid her grief, Chelsea found the courage and inner strength not only to accept her situation but to focus on the positives of the years they had shared.
 And then she blew us all away by taking over the running of Live Your Legend.
 In Chelsea, Scott’s legacy lives on through her vibrancy and infectious passion.
-She truly is one of the most remarkable woman you’ll ever meet.
+She truly is one of the most remarkable women you’ll ever meet.

-If you’re filled with a thirst for following your passion, making a difference and being among other awesome people visit Chelsea and her team at Live Your Legend and let them light the touch paper on your incredible future life.
+If you’re filled with a thirst for following your passion, making a difference, and being among other awesome people visit Chelsea and her team at Live Your Legend and let them light the touch paper on your incredible future life.

 7. Courtney Carver– Fighting back from Multiple Sclerosis